muink/shellbox/docs/README.md

       "ua": "v2rayng", // Optional.
 Sent User-Agent.
       "filter": [ // Optional.
 Pre-filter nodes.
         { "action": "exclude", "regex": "海外用户|回国" }
+        // Filters are matched from front to back.
+Once the expression is matched successfully, subsequent filters will be ignored.
       ]
     },
     {